Angular2Guy/Angular2AndJavaEE/README.md

 Java 8 Jdk or newer.

-Eclipse Neon or newer.
+Eclipse Oxygen JEE or newer.

 Wildfly 10 or newer.
 (Any JavaEE 6 Appserver will do)

-JBoss Plugin JBoss AS, WildFly & EAP Server Tools	3.2.0 or newer.
+JBoss Plugin JBoss AS, WildFly & EAP Server Tools	4.5.0 or newer.

-Plugin Typescript.Java 1.2.0 or newer.
+Plugin Typescript.Java 1.4.0 or newer.

 Maven 3.3.3 or newer.

-Nodejs 6.9.x
+Nodejs 6.9.x or newer

-Npm 3.10.x
+Npm 3.10.x or newer

-Angular Cli 1.0.0 or newer.
+Angular Cli 1.3.0 or newer.

 Build Server requirements
 -------------------------